_isle_of_wight_england_NIC_1109.jpg)

 Why visit here?

 The Late Iron Age and Early Roman material found had a predominance of Durotrigian pottery from one of the Celtic tribes that lived in Britain prior to the Roman invasion.
-Durotrigian pottery occurs in most of the island’s sites but nothing like the amounts from the beach.
-The beach artefacts also provide extensive evidence that Fishbourne beach was a Roman marketplace, store or centre of trade site, known as an ‘emporia’.
+Durotrigian pottery occurs in most of the island's sites but nothing like the amounts from the beach.
+The beach artefacts also provide extensive evidence that Fishbourne Beach was a Roman marketplace, store or centre of trade site, known as an 'emporia'.
 It seems likely that merchants from Poole Harbour and Hengistbury Head beached their ships here to trade with the islanders.
 The most striking find was a bag of coins that must have been dropped into the surf during trading transactions on the Fishbourne Beach emporium.
-This group of Magnus Maximus 70 coins that date to between 381 and 387 show little sign of ever having been in circulation.
-It is also recorded that Romans reared cattle on the Island and they were driven down to the beach at Fishbourne during the late 4th century.
-Here they were pole-axed and had their carcasses loaded on to boats for either export or military supply.
-Early Roman sea-salt producing sites were also known to have occurred on the beach at Fishbourne.
+This group of 70 Magnus Maximus coins dating to between 381 and 387 show little sign of ever being in circulation.
+It is also recorded that Romans reared cattle on the Island and drove them down to the beach at Fishbourne during the late 4th century.
+Here, they were pole-axed and had their carcasses loaded onto boats for either export or military supply.
+Early Roman sea-salt-producing sites were also known to have occurred on the beach at Fishbourne.

-Long after the Romans departed the area must have continued to be an important trading centre as there are accounts from the year 897 AD that it was raided by a Viking longboat.
-The Northmen had made their first attack on the Hampshire coast in 835 AD and for the two centuries following the district was the scene of perpetual devastations.
+Long after the Romans departed, the area must have continued to be an important trading centre, as there are accounts from the year 897 AD that a Viking longboat raided it.
+The Northmen had first attacked the Hampshire coast in 835 AD, and the district was the scene of perpetual devastations for the two centuries following.
 The Danish pirates made their headquarters in the Isle of Wight, from which they plundered the opposite coast, and Wooton Creek could have been one of their bases.
-A Viking style cloak pin was found in the area that dated from the tenth or eleventh century.
+A Viking-style cloakpin was found in the area, dating from the tenth or eleventh century.

 The beach went on to be a medieval trading centre where vessels continued to land their cargoes.
-A large percentage of the mixture of broken cargo from beached vessels and jetsam recovered from the site is of this date and a fair share of this was most likely smuggled materials.
-As early as 1575 piracy was rampant in the Solent, in 1584 it was noted that "the majority of pirates in this country are between the Isle of Wight and Poole" and the centre of activity was less than two miles to the northwest at Mead Hole; now Osborne Bay.
-The end of domestic piracy doubtless increased smuggling which by the 18th century had grown to become organized-crime on a very large scale.
-A parliamentary commission of 1748 estimated that the revenue lost through smuggling was equivalent to the entire revenue of England.
+A large percentage of the mixture of broken cargo from beached vessels and jetsam recovered from the site is of this date, and a fair share of this was most likely smuggled materials.
+As early as 1575, piracy was rampant in the Solent; in 1584, it was noted that "the majority of pirates in this country are between the Isle of Wight and Poole" and the centre of activity was less than two miles to the northwest at Mead Hole; now Osborne Bay.
+The end of domestic piracy undoubtedly increased smuggling, which by the 18th century had grown to become organised crime on a large scale.
+A parliamentary commission in 1748 estimated that the revenue lost through smuggling was equivalent to the entire revenue of England.
 Fast cutters built on Wootton Creek, doubtlessly with many of its locals at the helm, found their way into this smuggling activity.
-Many of the houses in early Fishbourne were built and occupied by coastguards and their families when, when in the late 1700s, it was recorded that there were as many as 121 customs staff at Cowes.
-Even with the help of the army they were unable to cope with the large armed gangs who had usually vanished by the time the troops arrived.
+Many of the houses in early Fishbourne were built and occupied by coastguards and their families when, in the late 1700s, it was recorded that there were as many as 121 customs staff at Cowes.
+Even with the army's help, they could not cope with the large armed gangs that had usually vanished by the time the troops arrived.

-The tradition of shipbuilding remained well rooted in Fishbourne to the middle of the 19th century.
-This reaching its zenith in the early 19th century when Fishbourne was described at this time as being “of far greater consequence than Cowes”.
-Surprisingly large Royal Navy ships were constructed here including the frigates Magicienne, Tagus and the Tiger (Tiber).
-Launched in 1812 and 1813 these vessels were of considerable size, being over 150 ft. long, weighing over 1,000 tons and carrying 36-38 guns.
-Ships continued to be built here for some time including the very successful Falcon that was a ‘yacht’, best thought of as ‘naval frigate in miniature’, of 351 tons with 20 guns.
+The tradition of shipbuilding remained well-rooted in Fishbourne until the middle of the 19th century.
+This reached its zenith in the early 19th century when Fishbourne was described at this time as being "of far greater consequence than Cowes".
+Surprisingly, large Royal Navy ships were constructed here, including the frigates Magicienne, Tagus and the Tiger (Tiber).
+Launched in 1812 and 1813, these vessels were of considerable size, being over 150 ft. long, weighing over 1,000 tons and carrying 36-38 guns.
+Ships continued to be built here for some time, including the very successful Falcon that was a 'yacht', best thought of as a 'naval frigate in miniature', of 351 tons with 20 guns.
 It was built to demonstrate to the Admiralty what a fast, seaworthy, full-rigged ship should be.
-But Fishbourne’s ship building days had come to an end by 1840, although smaller craft continued to be built further along the shore.
-Farming then remained the largest activity although the land around Wootton Creek was never particularly good.
-In 1813 a general view of the Island’s agriculture described the northeast sector as ‘ . . generally characterised as oak tree, or sour woodland clay.
+However, Fishbourne's shipbuilding days had come to an end by 1840, although smaller craft continued to be built further along the shore.
+Farming then remained the most significant activity, although the land around Wootton Creek was never particularly good.
+In 1813, a general view of the Island's agriculture described the northeast sector as ' ...generally characterised as oak tree, or sour woodland clay'.
 A mill nevertheless plied its trade at Wootton Bridge since the 11th century and exists to this day.

-Fishbourne’s new impetus dates back to 15 March 1926 that saw the opening of the new six-mile car ferry service between Portsmouth and the Isle of Wight.
-In 1814 a pier was built at Ryde as a landing stage for the ferries that allowed travellers to come ashore in safety.
+Fishbourne's new impetus dates back to 15 March 1926, when the new six-mile car ferry service opened between Portsmouth and the Isle of Wight.
+In 1814, a pier was built at Ryde as a landing stage for the ferries, allowing travellers to come ashore safely.
 A lengthening of the structure in 1824 and 1833 enabled it to be used at all states of the tide.
-However it could not handle the transportation of vehicles across The Solent which were brought across by tug boats towing shallow barges.
+However, it could not handle the transportation of vehicles across The Solent, which were brought across by tug boats towing shallow barges.
 Landing vehicles at Ryde was difficult, so Southern Railway transferred the Island terminal to the more sheltered waters of Wootton Creek in 1926.
-From that day the service continually and incrementally transformed itself by introducing revolutionary ferries.
-This in turn, slowly and incrementally, made Fishbourne the principal gateway to the Isle of Wight.
+From that day, the service continually and incrementally transformed itself by introducing revolutionary ferries.
+This, in turn, slowly and incrementally made Fishbourne the principal gateway to the Isle of Wight.

-The Royal Victoria Yacht Club alongside the ferry service was founded on 24 May 1845 by Prince Albert as a gift for Queen Victoria.
-He founded the club because the prestigious Royal Yacht Squadron at Cowes would not admit female visitors; even including the nation’s Queen and the most powerful woman in the world.
-The original clubhouse was the elegant, colonnaded Prince Consort Building that overlooks the Solent and pier from the western end of the esplanade at Ryde.
-During the Queen's reign it was one of the premier racing clubs in the land, if not the world, whose members owned some of the finest and most competitive vessels of the times.
-The Queen enjoyed her yacht club for 14 years until Albert's death in 1861, when the world turned dark for her.
+The Royal Victoria Yacht Club, alongside the ferry service, was founded on 24 May 1845 by Prince Albert as a gift for Queen Victoria.
+He founded the club because the prestigious Royal Yacht Squadron at Cowes would not admit female visitors, even the nation's Queen and the most powerful woman in the world.
+The original clubhouse was the elegant, collonaded Prince Consort Building that overlooks the Solent and pier from the western end of the esplanade at Ryde.
+During the Queen's reign, it was one of the premier racing clubs in the land, if not the world, whose members owned some of the finest and most competitive vessels of the time.
+The Queen enjoyed her yacht club for 14 years until Albert's death in 1861 when the world turned dark for her.
 The annual regatta was cancelled at only a few days' notice as a sign of respect, but Victoria was unhappy at the lateness of the decision and withdrew her patronage.
-When she died in 1901 the club fired a 21-gun salute, draped the bust of the Queen in a black shroud and fell itself into terminal decline.
-By the 1950s it had very little activity and a union was forged between the Royal Victoria Yacht Club and two dinghy clubs, Fishbourne Sailing Club and Wootton Creek Sailing Club.
-In 1966 the combined clubs relocated to its present premises at Fishbourne, leaving the Queen's beautiful clubhouse to become a restaurant and these days to fall into decline.
+When she died in 1901, the club fired a 21-gun salute, draped the bust of the Queen in a black shroud, and fell into terminal decline.
+By the 1950s, it had very little activity, and a union was forged between the Royal Victoria Yacht Club and two dinghy clubs, Fishbourne Sailing Club and Wootton Creek Sailing Club.
+In 1966, the combined clubs relocated to their present premises at Fishbourne, leaving the Queen's beautiful clubhouse to become a restaurant, and these days, it has fallen into decline.
 Since then, the Royal Victoria Yacht Club has thrived in Fishbourne.

-Today Wootton and Fishbourne are predominantly residential villages that reach down to the waterside along the banks of Wootton Creek.
-Access to the creek is limited due to private land ownership and numerous recreational moorings and pontoons along the creek’s perimeter.
+Today, Wootton and Fishbourne are predominantly residential villages that reach down to the waterside along the banks of Wootton Creek.
+Access to the creek is limited due to private land ownership and numerous recreational moorings and pontoons along the creek's perimeter.
 The best place to enjoy the creek is The Sloop Inn adjacent to Wootton Bridge at the head of the creek or via a run up to it at high water.
-The beaches on either side of the creek’s mouth are narrow and discontinuous offering limited if any bathing potential.
-By far Wootton Creek’s primary attraction is the Royal Victoria Yacht Club pontoon.
-Their clubhouse and grounds that provide beautiful vistas of the mouth of Wootton Creek are simply wonderful, and their friendly welcome an absolute pleasure.
+The beaches on either side of the creek's mouth are narrow and discontinuous, offering limited bathing potential.
+Wootton Creek's primary attraction is the Royal Victoria Yacht Club pontoon.
+Their clubhouse and grounds that provide beautiful vistas of the mouth of Wootton Creek are simply wonderful, and their friendly welcome is an absolute pleasure.

 What facilities are available?